michaelpatrickpurcell/prophecy/README.md

   5. Resource Depletion
   6. Climate Change -->

-## Create Characters
+### Create Characters
-During this phase of the game, the Players create _Characters_.
+During this Phase, the Players create Characters.
 Later in the game, the Players will assume the identities of these Characters when they Perform Scenes.

 To Create Characters, each Player will first choose a name for their Character and then Attach one Aspect from each of the following categories to their Character: